-All Things Hair: Is there a such thing as using too much dry shampoo?
+Is there such a thing as using too much dry shampoo?
 When should one actually wash their hair with a traditional shampoo?

-Leon Van Gorkom: This is not expected, but sometimes consumers may have an allergic reaction to the fragrance.
-If this is very extreme then this could lead to irritation of the scalp and severe cases result in hair loss.
+Sometimes consumers may have an allergic reaction to the fragrance, but this is not expected.
+If this is a very extreme reaction, then this could lead to irritation of the scalp and severe cases result in hair loss.